Major roads in the Wheatbelt region of Western Australia: Great Southern Highway

-Great Southern Highway is a major north-south road in the southern Wheatbelt.
+Great Southern Highway is a major north–south road in the southern Wheatbelt.
 From The Lakes at the eastern edge of Perth, the highway travels east to York, along a road previously known as Chidlow York Road.
 It then heads south through Beverley, Brookton, Narrogin, and Wagin.

 Hyden Lake King Road

 Hyden Lake King Road is a major road between the Wheatbelt towns of Hyden and Lake King.
 From Hyden, the road travels east past Wave Rock, and then south-east to Holt Rock, Varley, and Lake King.
 It is part of State Route 40, which links south-eastern Perth to Ravensthorpe.

 Indian Ocean Drive

 Indian Ocean Drive is a main north-west to south-east coastal road in the northern Wheatbelt.
-From the intersection of Wanneroo Road and Gingin Brook Road in Woodridge, it travels past turn-offs to Guilderton, Seabird, Ledge Point, and Lancelin.
+From the intersection of Wanneroo Road and Yanchep Beach Road just sound of the boundary in Yanchep, it travels past turn-offs to Woodridge, Guilderton, Seabird, Ledge Point, and Lancelin.
 Further north it travels past The Pinnacles and Cervanties to Jurien Bay.
 North of Jurien Bay, it leaves the Wheatbelt region, heading towards Dongara in the state's Mid West region.

-A December 2010 proposal to rename Wanneroo Road to Indian Ocean Drive, from Gingin Brook Road south to Yanchep Beach Road, was unsuccessful.
+A December 2010 proposal to rename Wanneroo Road to Indian Ocean Drive, from Gingin Brook Road south to Yanchep Beach Road, was initially unsuccessful.
+However, a second attempt in 2011 was successful.